iotaledger/bee-rfcs/text/0044-secret-zeroize-drop.md

 Even though this technique uses volatile memory and is probably effective most of the time the compiler is still free to move all of the inner data to another part of memory without zeroing the original data since it doesn't consider the value to be dropped yet.
-A solution to prevent the compiler moving things whenever possible would be to [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) secrets and only accessing them through [Pin](https://doc.rust-lang.org/std/pin/index.html).
+A solution to prevent the compiler moving things whenever possible would be to [box](https://doc.rust-lang.org/std/boxed/struct.Box.html) secrets and access them through [Pin](https://doc.rust-lang.org/std/pin/index.html).